chilcano/how-tos/doc/raspberry_pi_getting_started.md

 ### 3. Insert SD Card and boot your RPi

 You can connect your Raspberry Pi to:
-1. To computer directly.
-I've tested this in an Ubuntu Laptop using USB to Ethernet adaptor.
-Ubuntu detects inmediatelly and assigns an insternal IP Address.
+1. To computer directly through Ethernet port or USB-to-Eth Adapter.
+I've tested this with an Ubuntu Laptop without Ethernet port.
+Ubuntu detects inmediatelly and assigns an internal IP Address.
 2. To your Network LAN using a Ethernet cable directly.
 3. To your Wireless LAN.
 You need to pre-configure your WIFI when burning the Image into your Raspberry Pi.

 The next steps help you how to do any scenario.

 ### 4. RPi connected directly to Ubuntu Laptop

+__Observations:__
+> Unfortunately, this headless method didn't work to me when using `2024-07-04-raspios-bookworm-arm64` and worked previous versions.

 * 4.1.
 Connect Raspberry Pi to Laptop with Ethernet.